nicslabdev/MOTAM-Gateway/simulation/README.md

  - Gateway no secure port: 9999

 ## Changelog
+### Version 1.3
+- Added support for receive data through socket.
+Now, AVATAR can send commands to Gateway.
 ### Version 1.2
  - Added two connection options.
-It is possible to receive simulation data by TLS connection through TLS port or by an unsecure connection through unsafe port.
+It is possible client receives simulation data by TLS connection through TLS port or by an unsecure connection through unsafe port.
 ### Version 1.1
  - Code migrated to Python 3.
  - Added Transport Layer Security (TLS) to connection between gateway and smartphone.